auth0-samples/auth0-react-sample/01-Login/README.md

-# Starter Seed for Auth0-React Quickstart Guides
+# Login Example for Auth0-React Quickstart Guides

 This project contains a regular ReactJS application where react-router is used to require authentication for urls with restricted access.
-The library `auth0-lock` provides the user authentication, and we also have `src/utils/AuthService.js` class to wrap lock usage and manage the localStorage items.
+The library `auth0-lock` provides the user authentication, and we also have `src/utils/AuthService.js` class to wrap Lock Widget usage and manage the localStorage items.

 ## Getting Started